August 2, 2021

 Now, it is true that a trainer that speaks with you via text chat won’t have the benefit of body language or vocal inflection to work with.

-Thankfully, the best online personal trainers use platforms like System2 that also integrate video chat sessions in order to alleviate that weakness of the medium.
+Thankfully, the best online personal trainers use platforms like System2 that also integrate video chat sessions with an influencer in order to alleviate that weakness of the medium.
 It’s the perfect alternative to gym workouts.

 Offline personal trainers simply don’t have the tools to compete in this particular factor.